blue-build/modules/modules/justfiles/README.md

     * The module does not overwrite the destination file.
 New lines are added to an existing file.

-    * If the generated import lines are already present, the module fails to avoid duplications.
+    * If the generated import lines are already present, the module skips them to avoid duplications.

 ## How to use it